 For more information on how to begin the financial aid application process for the online program, please request more information or call (866) 295-3104 to speak with an Admissions Advisor.

 The Academy of Nutrition and Dietetics (Academy) offers students the opportunity to apply for Academy scholarships.
-To qualify, students must be at least junior standing and enrolled in an accredited undergraduate nutrition program, Dietetic Internship program, or master degree program, depending upon the scholarship.
+To qualify, students must be at least junior standing and enrolled in an accredited undergraduate nutrition program (Didactic Program in Dietetics), Dietetic Internship program, or master degree program, depending upon the scholarship.
 Due to the limited number of available scholarships, these are quite competitive and thus prestigious to receive.
 Refer to the September Supplement of the Journal of the Academy of Nutrition and Dietetics or the Academy web site for more information.
 Generally, you must be a member of the Academy to receive an Academy or local dietetic association scholarship.
 Membership information is available on the Academy website or throughout the Nutrition Department.

 The M.S. program has rolling admissions, which means students may apply for any term of entry for the on campus (Lisle) program.
 However, a summer or fall start is best for the on campus program.
 Students entering the online program begin with the next cohort.